-A straight forward example is to give thanks when receiving something and with older children – remembering others in their prayers.
+A straight-forward example is to give thanks when receiving something, and with older children, to remember others in their prayers.

 Gratitude can strengthen their Imaan as they learn to perform acts of kindness with a sincere heart to seek the pleasure of Allah.

 “If you are grateful, I will surely increase you [in favor]; but if you deny, indeed, My punishment is severe.” ~ Al Qu’ran